 - 8 out of 10 independent board

 members

-- Separate Chair and CEO
+- Separate Chair and CEO positions

-positions

-- Initiated the annual election of directors and the phased elimination of the classified board structure beginning in 2022
+- Declassified board structure

-- Independent compensation
+- Independent compensation evaluation

-evaluation
+- Corporate governance guidelines adopted October 2023

-- Stock ownership guidelines updated in January 2022
+- Stock ownership guidelines

 - Insider trading policy; no hedging or pledging Company securities

 - Compensation clawback policy

+updated October 2023

-- Majority voting standard for uncontested director elections - new in 2021
+- Majority voting standard for uncontested director elections

-- Detailed ethics and compliance policies
+- Detailed codes of ethics and compliance policies

-- Confidential and anonymous
+- Confidential and anonymous whistleblower hotline

-whistleblower hotline

-In March 2023, we published our inaugural Sustainable Business Report to provide stockholders with an introduction to our ESG efforts, which is posted along with other governance information, on our website at https:// investor.tandemdiabetes.com/corporate-governance/esg.
+In April 2024, we published our second annual Sustainable Business Report to provide stockholders with an introduction to our ESG efforts, which is posted along with other governance policies and information, on our website at https://investor.tandemdiabetes.com/corporate-governance/esg.
 For additional information on our policies and programs regarding our environmental impact and sustainability, community outreach and impact, human capital management, our Company culture, diversity, equity and inclusion, organizational development, total rewards, and employee health and safety, please see our Sustainable Business Report under the captions "Environmental Impact and Sustainability," "Community Outreach and Impact," and our Annual Report under the caption "Human Capital."
 Our Sustainable Business Report, Annual Report, and website, however, are not part of this proxy solicitation material.